 For some patients, allergies to a specific appliance or material will develop even if they were never allergic to the product before.
 This is often seen in ostomates that use the same appliance for a long time.
 If this does occur, switching to another brand appliance on a temporary basis will give your skin a break and allow it to begin healing.

 The first step is to heal your existing skin irritation.
-If a rash occurs and the skin is weepy & irritated, stomahesive powders may help along with proper skin procedures before applying appliances.
+If a rash occurs and the skin is weepy or irritated, stomahesive powders may help along with proper skin procedures before applying appliances.
 After your skin clears up, try using your original appliance on another spot other than your peristomal skin to test if you are still sensitive to the original appliance and accessories.
 Simply tape a small piece of the pouch or flange, apply some skin prep or skin barrier to your skin and see how it reacts.

 Many people develop a rash under adhesive tape with prolonged use.
 If this happens, as above, try another tape product.
 Many manufactures offer hypoallergenic tapes that allow the skin to breathe in order to extend the wear time and comfort of the tape.